zoubidaameur/MMQA/README.md

 ## Structure of directory
+- `src`:
 	- `data.py`: data loader
   - `model.py`: models builder
   - `train.py`: training loops.
-- `main.py`: main script to start training
-- `test.py`: script for the evaluation of a trained model on a test dataset
+  - `test.py`: script for the evaluation of a trained model on a test dataset -'data': contain pickle files of the datasets labels

 ## Training :